equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 Next interesting thing is `#public_client_ids` method.
 We are using adventage of [Rails model caching](http://guides.rubyonrails.org/caching_with_rails.html).
-Now for this particular case it may seem unecessary, but let say we are doing some really complex sql to fetch the client ids or we call
+Now for this particular case it may seem unecessary, but let say we are doing some really complex SQL to fetch the client ids or we call
 microservice: